Alexvidalcor/Jepetobot/Readme.md

 ### Automated deployment of cloud infrastructure and code.

-* The deployment of cloud infrastructure on AWS has been automated through Github Actions (See [cdk_deploy_resources.yaml](https://github.com/Alexvidalcor/jepetobot/blob/master/.github/workflows/cdk_deploy_resources.yaml))
+* The deployment of cloud infrastructure on AWS has been automated through Github Actions.

-* New code releases have also been automated via github actions and docker containers (See [update_application.yaml](https://github.com/Alexvidalcor/jepetobot/blob/master/.github/workflows/update_application.yaml))
+* New code releases have also been automated via github actions and docker containers.

 ### Easy access to ChatGPT (GPT3.5-turbo) from Telegram